practicingruby/practicing-ruby-paid/posts/v7/005-low-level.md

 end
 ```

-But because we also have the concept of a 'current location' in memory,
+But because the program counter keeps track of a 'current location'
-there is a lot more we can do with this simple structure.
-Let's
+in memory at any point in time, there is a lot more we can do with
-walk through the remaining tests for `Vintage::Storage` to see
+this simple structure.
+Let's walk through the remaining tests
-what else it implements.
+for `Vintage::Storage` to see what else it implements.

 **Program loading**